Camino Portugues route dilemma: inland or coastal route?

 Don’t Miss Out!

-?
 Subscribe to our newsletter to receive the latest news, tips, and resources straight to your inbox.
 Plus, gain exclusive access to special content that we only share with our subscribers.

 *We promise not to send spam.
 You can unsubscribe at any time.

-Historic Towns Along the Camino Portugues Route
+Historic towns along the Camino Portugues route

 Wondering which path to take on the Camino Portugues route — inland or coastal?
 If you’re a fan of art and history, you’ll find more historical sites along the inland route.
 The most beautiful and culturally rich towns along the Camino Portugues route are on the inland path.
 Think of Ponte de Lima, Barcelos, Valença, and Tui.
 These towns may be small, but they have charming historic centers — and because they’re compact, you won’t need to walk far out of your way to explore them.